s-h-a-d-o-w/alfc/README.md

 If that is something you're interested in, you need to do this:

+- Install Intel XTU
-- Make Gigabyte's WMI classes (which are required for this tool) available without installing the Control Center (they are also removed when uninstalling): Extract the Control Center installer and copy `acpimof.dll` to `C:\Windows\SysWOW64`, create a string value in the Registy at `Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\WmiAcpi` called `MofImagePath` that contains `C:\Windows\SysWOW64\acpimof.dll` and reboot.
+- Extract the Control Center installer and copy `acpimof.dll` to `C:\Windows\SysWOW64`, create a string value in the Registy at `Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\WmiAcpi` called `MofImagePath` that contains `C:\Windows\SysWOW64\acpimof.dll` and reboot.
 (For more on this, see here)